Concentrated animal feeding operation: Water quality

 The two main contributors to water pollution caused by CAFOs are soluble nitrogen compounds and phosphorus.
 The eutrophication of water bodies from such waste is harmful to wildlife and water quality in aquatic system like streams, lakes, and oceans.

-Because groundwater and surface water are closely linked, water pollution from CAFOs can affect both sources if one or the other is contaminated.
+Groundwater and surface water are closely linked, so polluting one often affects the other.
 Surface water may be polluted by CAFO waste through the runoff of nutrients, organics, and pathogens from fields and storage.
 Waste can be transmitted to groundwater through the leaching of pollutants.
-Some facility designs, such as lagoons, can reduce the risk of groundwater contamination, but the microbial pathogens from animal waste may still pollute surface and groundwater, causing adverse effects on wildlife and human health.
+Some facility designs, such as lagoons, can reduce the risk of groundwater contamination, but the microbial pathogens from animal waste may still pollute surface and groundwater, harming wildlife and human health.

 A CAFO is responsible for one of the biggest environmental spills in U.S. history.
 In 1995, a 120,000 sqft lagoon ruptured in North Carolina.
-North Carolina contains a significantly large portion of the United States' industrial hog operations which disproportionally affects Black, Hispanic and Indian American residents.
-The spill released 25.8 e6USgal of effluvium into the New River and resulted in the killing of 10 million fish in local water bodies.
-The spill also contributed to an outbreak of Pfiesteria piscicida, which caused health problems for humans in the area including skin irritations and short term cognitive problems.
+North Carolina contains a lot of the United States' industrial hog operations, which disproportionally impact Black, Hispanic and Indian American residents.
+The spill released 25.8 e6USgal of effluvium into the New River and killed 10 million local fish.
+The spill also contributed to an outbreak of Pfiesteria piscicida, which caused health problems in nearby humans, including skin irritation and short-term cognitive problems.

 Air quality

-CAFOs contribute to the reduction of ambient air quality.
-CAFOs release several types of gas emissions—ammonia, hydrogen sulfide, methane, and particulate matter—all of which bear varying human health risks.
-The amount of gas emissions depends largely on the size of the CAFO.
-The primary cause of gas emissions from CAFOs is the decomposition of animal manure being stored in large quantities.
-Additionally, CAFOs emit strains of antibiotic resistant bacteria into the surrounding air, particularly downwind from the facility.
+CAFOs reduce ambient air quality.
+They release several gases harmful to humans: ammonia, hydrogen sulfide, methane, and particulate matter.
+Larger CAFOs release more gas, mostly by the decomposition of large stores of animal manure.
+CAFOs also emit strains of antibiotic resistant bacteria into the surrounding air, particularly downwind.
 Levels of antibiotics measured downwind from swine CAFOs were three times higher than those measured upwind.
-While it is not widely known what is the source of these emissions, the animal feed is suspected.Globally, ruminant livestock are responsible for about 115 Tg/a of the 330 Tg/a (35%) of anthropogenic greenhouse gas emissions released per year.
+The source is not widely known, but animal feed is suspected.Globally, ruminant livestock are responsible for about 115 Tg/a of the 330 Tg/a (35%) of anthropogenic greenhouse gas emissions released per year.
 Livestock operations are responsible for about 18% of greenhouse gas emissions globally and over 7% of greenhouse gas emissions in the U.S. Methane is the second most concentrated greenhouse gas contributing to global climate change, with livestock contributing nearly 30% of anthropogenic methane emissions.
-Only 17% of these livestock emissions are due to manure management, with the majority resulting from enteric fermentation, or gases produced during digestion.
-With regards to antibiotic resistant bacteria, Staphylococcus Aureus accounts for 76% of bacteria grown within a swine CAFO.
-Group A Streptococci, and Fecal Coliforms were the two next most prevalent bacteria grown within the ambient air inside of swine CAFO.
+Only 17% of livestock-related emissions come from manure, whereas most come from enteric fermentation or gases produced during digestion.
+76% of bacteria grown within a swine CAFO are Staphylococcus Aureus, followed by Group A Streptococci and Fecal Coliforms.